-Unpaid Breaks: For each day of work, employees are allowed one unpaid lunch break for a minimum of 30 minutes for a midday meal.
+Unpaid Breaks: For each day of work, employees are allowed one unpaid lunch break for a minimum of 30 minutes and up to 60 minutes for a midday meal.
 The break may be extended if the employee does not have conflicting scheduled work and communicates the extension to the employee's immediate supervisor.
 Taking an unpaid lunch break is not mandatory.